trepmal/add-image-sizes/README.md

 Settings > Image Sizes

-This ain't done yet, folks.
+This readme sucks.
+Hopefully the plugin doesn't.